GingerKiwi/GingerKiwi/README.md

 ---

 **💞️ I’m looking to collaborate on:**
-- 😸 [The Alice in Wonderland Project: Learning GitHub Open Source Workflows the Easy Way](https://github.com/GingerKiwi/alice-game) the open source project I created during Hacktoberfest 2022
+- 😸 [The Alice in Wonderland Project](https://github.com/GingerKiwi/alice-game) the open source project I created during Hacktoberfest 2022. *Join other new developers in Wonderland and learning GitHub ppen source workflows the fun way!*

 ---